-- Step 1 Connect an RJ-45 cable to the nearest switch or network device where the CMTS uplink is attached and the other end to the computer network port. - Step 2 Use the user name "root" login PC, then use the command "rsh CMTS-IP -1 admin command" on Windows operating systems or use the command "rsh -1 admin CMTS-IP command" on Linux operating systems.
+- Step 1 The two RJ-45 cross network cable end, one end connected to the nearest switch or network information socket, the other end is connected to the computer network port. - Step 2 Use the user name "root" login PC, then use the command "rsh CMTS-IP -1 admin command" on Windows operating systems or use the command "rsh -1 admin CMTS-IP command" on Linux operating systems. - Step 3 According to different command in step 2, user can view different show.